Does eating fat keep the body warm in winter?

 Dear Land's End Ad and Chilly in NY,

-Quick, get a jacket, it's chilly in here!
-Staying warm during the cold winter months is not always easy, but with proper clothing and nutrition, cold weather doesn't have to turn you into a walking ad for, well…Land's End.
-Because of the process of metabolism, eating fat, or any other type of food for that matter, may make you feel warmer.
+Brrrr, it’s cold in here!
+Staying warm during the cold winter months isn’t always easy, but with proper clothing and nutrition, you can avoid feeling cold as ice.
+The biological process of metabolism, fueled by eating fat, or any other type of food for that matter, may make you feel warmer.
 However, simply consuming fat or having more fat on your body hasn’t been shown to improve insulation in cold weather.
 Read on for more information about balancing the benefits of fat consumption while staying warm.